 Thank you for your interest in this special Hara Center eBook about Japanese Hara Centering!

 It’s called The Story of the Hara.
-This eBook is full of relevant and up-to-date content, and includes a section full of personal practices for your own Hara and entire life.
+Full of relevant and up-to-date content, this Hara Center eBook also includes a section full of personal practices for your own Hara Centering and your entire life.

 In Japanese, Hara means “belly.”
 Hara no aru hito means “the person with belly.”
 A person ‘with belly’ is a person with a ‘center.’
 Lacking a center results in loss of balance.